 225 Tire Tread Width

-The 225 tire tread width is the tire width measurement in mm from one sidewall to the other.
-The 225 tire tread width is common for smaller performance cars, sedans, and compact SUVs.
-Not excessively wide, a 225 tire delivers balanced road contact, decent fuel efficiency, and grip.
-The 225 tire width is commonly usable for daily commuting and light-performance driving.
+The 225-mm tire tread width is the measurement in mm from one sidewall to the other.
+It is common for smaller-performance cars, sedans, and compact SUVs.
+Not excessively wide, a 225-mm tire delivers balanced road contact, decent fuel efficiency, and grip.
+It is commonly usable for daily commuting and light-performance driving.

 225 Tire Width Characteristics